This section is not normative.

 Note: This is the formula used to calculate the auto widths of non-replaced blocks in normal flow in CSS2.1§10.3.3.

 Or should this be the minimum between allowed break points?
-It might make sense in multi-col contexts to have min-content and max-content extents be different, even if they are the same elsewhere.
+It might make sense in multi-col contexts to have min-content and max-content block-sizes be different, even if they are the same elsewhere.

 |Name:||width, min-width, max-width, height, min-height, max-height|

 |New values:||fill | max-content | min-content | fit-content|

 There are four types of automatically-determined sizes in CSS (which are represented in the width and height properties by the keywords defined above):

 - Use the fill-available inline size or fill-available block size, as appropriate to the writing mode.